 National Family Day is observed every year on the fourth Monday of September.
-It is a day for families to take some time off their day to spend quality time together, and encourage family members to share a meal together to talk about their days and their lives so that they can support each other, and become closer.
+It is a day for families to spend quality time together, share a meal to talk about their days and their lives so that they can support each other, and become closer.

 There are other holidays celebrating family in the United States and the World, but National Family Day focuses on the importance of families sitting down around the table together to eat.

-This is because while eating together families talk and bond, promoting a healthy and open relationship between parents and children.
+During meal times families talk and bond while eating together, promoting a healthy and open relationship between parents and children.
 Teenagers who feel like they have a support network and can openly talk to their parents about anything are less likely to rebel and fall into harmful habits.
-At the same time, taking the time to have some family time gives children the sense that they are part of a team, that they have people to turn to when they run into problems, which in turn will make them feel less lonely.
+At the same time, having some family time gives children the sense that they are part of a team, that they have people to turn to when they run into problems, which in turn will make them feel less lonely.

-As an added bonus, encouraging young people to help with cooking, setting the table, and helping out with dinner gives them a sense of responsibility and encourages them to eat healthier.
+As a bonus, encouraging young people to help with cooking, setting the table, and helping out with dinner gives them a sense of responsibility and encourages them to eat healthier.

 What to do on National Family Day